Toronto City Hall which opened in 1965, is the heart of the city and is recognized internationally as an architectural masterpiece.

 From 1845 to 1899, the seat of City government was located at Front and Jarvis Streets, in the South St. Lawrence Market.
 The City’s Market Gallery now occupies the 19th century City Council Chamber on the second floor of the Market.

 Toronto’s third City Hall, on the northeast corner of Queen and Bay Streets, was officially opened on September 18, 1899, by the mayor of the day, John Shaw.
 The building contained a Council Chamber, courtrooms and municipal offices.
-Old City Hall, as it is now usually known, was designed by Toronto architect Edward James Lennox whose later projects included Casa Loma and the King Edward Hotel.
+Old City Hall, as it is now known, was designed by Toronto architect Edward James Lennox, whose later projects included Casa Loma and the King Edward Hotel.
 When Toronto’s fourth City Hall opened across Bay Street in 1965, Old City Hall became a Provincial courthouse.

 The Present Toronto City Hall